sw1ckham/i-brary/README.md

 * Solution - Set a max charactor limit on each comments input.
 I found out what height the card was when all the charactors were used and set all cards to be that height.

+5. The main heading 'Welcome to I-brary' would break at I-brary due to the hiphen.
+* [Solution](https://css-tricks.com/forums/topic/prevent-word-breaks/) I copy and pasted a non-breaking-hyphen entity from the post linked.

 #### Client Stories Testing

 * To be able to register quickly without the site taking any unneccesary information.